firedrakeproject/firedrake/docs/source/download.rst

 ----------------------

 Firedrake can output data in VTK format, suitable for viewing in Paraview_.
-On Debian-like systems, you can obtain Paraview by installing the ``paraview`` package.
+On Ubuntu and similar systems, you can obtain Paraview by installing the ``paraview`` package.
 On Mac OS, the easiest approach is to download a binary from the `paraview website <Paraview_>`_.